stat301-2-2024-winter/final-project-2-meeratrivedi/data/README.md

 This is what can be found in the data folder:

-The dataset `clean_qol.rda` in the main section of the data folder is derived from this raw data and has been cleaned and stored as a new dataset in the form of an rda file.
+- `clean_qol.rda`: clean dataset used for data splitting derived from raw data in the raw folder in the form of an RDA file

+- `estate_split`: the results of splitting the data into a training and testing dataset using an 80%/20% split as well as resampling using V-fold cross validation.

+- `training_sample`: the dataset used to complete EDA for the interaction terms.
+It is an 80% sample of the training dataset.

-- `raw/`: This folder contains the raw data used in this analysis in the form of csv files.
+- `raw`: This folder contains the raw data used in this analysis in the form of csv files.
 It was downloaded from Kaggle, via this link:

 ### Data Source